textileio/storage-js/README.md

 // Need to access wallet
 const wallet = new WalletConnection(near, null);

-// Sign-in and authorize the @textile/near-storage smart contract (`filecoin-bridge.testnet`)
+// Sign-in and authorize the @textile/near-storage smart contract (or even better, specify your own!) await wallet.requestSignIn({ contractId: PROIVDER_ID });
-await requestSignIn(wallet)

-// Initialize the storage object, and you're ready to go const storage = await init(wallet.account());
+// Initialize the storage object, and you're ready to go! const storage = await init(wallet.account());
 ```